Stunning Shots That Showcase the Beauty of the Canadian Winter

-“This barn stands about a mile from my parents’ homestead near Roblin, Man.,” writes Donna Lowe of Brandon, Man.
+“This barn stands about a mile from my parents’ homestead near Roblin, Manitoba,” writes Donna Lowe.
 “It’s been empty for as long as I can remember, but it’s still in great condition.
 On a cold winter day a couple of Christmases ago, when the hoarfrost was thick, I decided to take a walk to photograph it.
 The wind was at my back when I trekked out to capture this shot, but it was a cold walk back home—still worth the trip, though!”

-“I love this image of frost coating the trees, which I snapped in my backyard, as it shows how beautiful and intriguing even a frigidly cold winter day in Manitoba can be,” writes Krystal Drotar of Brandon, Man.
+“I love this image of frost coating the trees, which I snapped in my backyard, as it shows how beautiful and intriguing even a frigidly cold winter day in Manitoba can be,” writes Krystal Drotar of Brandon.

 Wait for Me!

-“I snapped this shot of my dog Iggi and cat Dood during a snowstorm on one of our daily walks,” shares Melissa Connors of Sault Ste.
-Marie, Ont.
+“I snapped this shot of my dog, Iggi, and cat, Dood, during a snowstorm on one of our daily walks,” shares Melissa Connors of Sault Ste.
+Marie, Ontario.
 “There is a special connection between these two: Dood follows Iggi everywhere!”

 The View from Above

 “I captured this photo on Valentine’s Day 2018, on the shore of Kootenay Lake,” says Leone Lund of Gray Creek, B.C.
 “Winters can be grey out here, but when the sun comes out it’s spectacular!
 This is the view from our deck overlooking our neighbours’ place and Kootenay Lake itself.
 The lake never freezes over in winter and if you’re the hardy type, that’s when fishing can be at its best.”